FAMILY LAW ATTORNEYS

 Luke Williams is a top-rated attorney for many different practice areas.
 A former assistant district attorney in West Texas, Mr. Williams is an experienced trial lawyer who knows how to prepare for and win cases in front of Texas juries.
 Always courteous and composed, Mr. Williams is a tough and strong advocate for his clients and has tried a wide range of legal matters to judges and juries across Texas.

 Juan Rodriguez is the chief Family Law Paralegal for Barnett Howard & Williams PLLC.
 Juan got his start as an active-duty United States Marine paralegal (4421).
 As a Marine, Juan prides himself on his work ethic and his meticulous attention to detail.
 Juan has been serving as a Family Law paralegal in Tarrant County for the past 4 years and is well-versed in all Texas Family Law matters.
-Juan is bilingual and often assists BHW’s Spanish-speaking clients with their Family Law issues.
+Juan is bilingual and often assists BHW’s Spanish-speaking clients.

 “[She] was compassionate, listened to all of our concerns, made the process as easy as possible.”